laktek/SugarlessJS/README.md

 # SugarlessJS
 ### A Functional & Context Oriented way to write JavaScript

 Sugarless is a small utility library that gives you a powerful new way to think and organize your JavaScript programs.
-Rather than Objects and methods, Sugarless focuses on Contexts and cascading behaviours.
+Sugarless lets you define contexts and cascading chain of functions to run on each context.

 It's a pure JavaScript library and can be used in any platform, browser or library.
 No pre-compilers or other dependencies are needed.